-Vince is originally from central Illinois and graduated with a BS and MS from the University of Illinois.
+Vince is originally from central Illinois and graduated with a B.Sc. and M.Sc. from the University of Illinois.
 Shortly after, he travelled west and quickly developed a strong interest in bird research.
-Vince worked on multiple avian research and monitoring projects in California, Idaho, Montana, Oregon and Wyoming before completing a PhD at West Virginia University in Forest Resources Science.
+Vince worked on multiple avian research and monitoring projects in California, Idaho, Montana, Oregon and Wyoming before completing a Ph.D. at West Virginia University in Forest Resources Science.
 Vince’s dissertation focused on lead poisoning of bald and golden eagles on a nationwide scale.

-Vince, his wife Mosey, and two kids, Frances and Sonny live in Bozeman, MT.
-When not working, Vince enjoys spending time with his family, floating the river, birding, cross-country skiing, biking and listening to Chicago Cubs baseball.
+Vince and his family live in Montana.
+When not working, Vince enjoys spending time with his family, floating the river, birding, cross-country skiing, fishing, hunting, biking and listening to Chicago Cubs baseball.